Using Data To Ease The Grading Process - An Educator's Perspective

 - We have the learners review their initial drafts, and make corrections to their submissions, then resubmit.

-You may also find useful the following video where Ryan and me introduce the next big MOOC: Blended Teaching of World Languages.
+You may also find useful the video where Ryan and me introduce the next big MOOC: Blended Teaching of World Languages.